 Because I think that's an important distinction.

-Sean, I you know, I'm always a pretty straightforward guy.
+Sean, I'm always a pretty straightforward guy.

-Um when I talk when I say I know something, then I really have to know personally.
+When I say I know something, then I really have to know personally.

 And I don't know.